The Tenant Experience

 Sonix has many features that you’d love including automated translation, secure transcription and file storage, automated subtitles, share transcripts, and easily transcribe your Zoom meetings.
 Try Sonix for free today.

-Tags: Steve Walker Nora Hughes Lauren Mead HqO tenant office space property
+Tags: property Steve Walker Nora Hughes Lauren Mead HqO tenant office space